 Sometimes there are delays if a blood draw was involved in the case, because it takes quite a bit of time to have the sample tested at the laboratory.
 You can hire a lawyer at anytime to represent you - you do not have to wait to be charged to hire a lawyer.
 A lawyer can give you great advice,...Read more »

 Apparently she was told that she's responsible for all fails, even though it's my car that she rarely drives.
 I had a couple drinks and tried to drive after a few hours but still failed the test so we switched seats and she drove home.
-Now she's worried she'll be held responsible and have to spend...
+Now she's worried she'll be held...
 Read more »

 Your question needs more detail.
 And that detail should NOT be published here.
 You need to contact a seasoned criminal defense lawyer and review the facts and your legal options.
 Generally speaking, probable cause is a complex legal issue that is interpreted by hundreds of legal cases.
 Your...Read more »